UK Financial Services, regulations and ethics Demo

 Arrears and repossessions.

-Home reversion plans and Islamic mortgages came under the FSA’s regulatory regime on 6 April 2007.
+Home reversion plans and Islamic mortgages came under the FCA’s regulatory regime on 6 April 2007.
 These arrangements are now subject to the Mortgage Conduct of Business rules with adaptations where appropriate to accommodate them.

 This is a shortened version of our online course, built so that you can get a good idea of what is provided.
 The full version shows all the current text and is fully formatted.
 Use the top right drop down menu to view the chapters.
 If you have already purchased this course, please log in to access the full version